TSedlar/BlueStacksBot/README.md

-# OSMobileBot
+# BlueStacksBot
-A color recognition OSRS bot for the BlueStacks Emulator
+A color recognition bot for the BlueStacks Emulator

 ### Requirements